 Data/Parameter: $EF{FF,BL,EL}$

-Data unit: tC / mass or volume unit
+Data unit: tC/mass or volume unit

 Description: CO 2 emission factor for the fossil fuel fired in the power plant used prior to the

-start of the implementation of the project t activity
+start of the implementation of the project

 Source of data: The following data sources may be used if the relevant conditions apply:

+D.

 Data source Conditions for using the data source

-a) Values provided by the fuel supplier in invoices This is the preferred source.
+(a) Values provided by the fuel supplier in invoices; This is the preferred source.

-b) Measurements by the project participants If a) is not available
+(b) Measurements by the project participants; If (a) is not available

-c) Regional or national default values If a) is not available
+(c) Regional or national default If (a) is not available

-These sources can only be used for
+values; These sources can only be used for

-liquid fuels and should be based on well-documented, reliable sources
+liquid fuels and should be based on

+well-documented, reliable sources

 (such as national energy balances).

-d) IPCC default values at the upper If a) is not available
+(d) IPCC default values at the upper If (a) is not available

-limit of the uncertainty at a 95% ,
+limit of the uncertainty at a 95%

 confidence interval as provided in

-table 1.4 of Chapter 1 of Vol. 2
+table 1.4 of Chapter1 of Vol. 2

 (Energy) of the 2006 IPCC

 Guidelines on National GHG

-Inventories
+Inventories.

-Measurement For a) and b): Measurements should be undertaken in line with national or
+Measurement For (a) and (b): Measurements should be undertaken in line with national or

-procedures (if any):
+procedures (if any): international fuel standards.

-For a): If the fuel supplier does provide the NCV
+For (a): If the fuel supplier does provide the NCV value and the CO2 emission

-factor on the invoice and these two value
+factor on the invoice and these two values are based on measurements for this

 specific fuel, this CO 2 factor should be used.
 If another source for the CO 2

-on factor is provided, options b), c) or d)

-should be used.
+emission factor is used or no CO 2 emission factor is provided, options (b), (c) or (d) should be used.

+A my commont · · /

 Any comment: Fixed as part of first monitoring period

 Data/Parameter: $NCV{FF,BL,EL}$

 Data unit: TJ/mass or volume unit

 Description: Net calorific value of fossil fuel fired in the power plant used prior to the start of

 the implementation of the project activity

 Source of data: Preferably invoices from fuel supplier or use accurate and reliable local or

 national data where available.

-Measurement Use mass or volume meters.
+Measurement Use mass or volume meters

 procedures (if any):

 Any comment: Where such local or national data are not available, IPCC default emission factors

 (country-specific, if available) may be used if they are deemed to reasonably

 represent local circumstances

 Data/Parameter: Subscript j Data unit: Description: Categories grouped by (i) type of buildings (new/existing), (ii) type of technology used and (iii) fuel type used in the absence of the project activity.
-For each category j, all connected buildings should be clearly identified.
-Source of data: The responsible heat or urban planning authority and the maps or schematic-plan diagrams of the district heating system obtained at the district heating company.
-Measurement N/A procedures (if any): Any comment: Data shall be stored in a database/excel sheet and checked during first monitoring report.
+For each category j , all connected buildings should be clearly identified.
+Source of data: The responsible heat or urban planning authority and the maps or schematic-plan diagrams of the district heating system obtained at the district heating company Measurement procedures (if any): N/A Any comment: Data shall be stored in a database/excel sheet and checked during first monitoring report

 Data/Parameter: Subscript i

 Data unit:

 Description: Sub-station Sub-station

-Source of data: The responsible heat or urban planning authority and the maps or schematic-plan diagrams of the district heating system obtained at the district heating company.
+Source of data: The responsible heat or urban planning authority and the maps or schematic-plan

+diagrams of the district heating system obtained at the district heating company

 Measurement

 procedures (if any):

 Any comment: Data shall be stored in a database/excel sheet and checked during first monitoring

-report.
+report